Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 I mean, everybody wants to direct, right?

-You know, it was Larry King's most often asked question of an actor or actress.
+It was Larry King's most often asked question of an actor or actress to be sitting there with those hunched shoulders and the suspenders.

-Um how about Hollywood has to use the same um criteria that the NFL was forced to use when they were hiring coaches.
+How about Hollywood has to use the same criteria that the NFL was forced to use when they were hiring coaches?

-And they have to go through uh, you know, uh panel of of minority directors first before they can, you know, put Michael Bay in charge of running another picture.
+And they have to go through a panel of minority directors first before they can, you know, put Michael Bay in charge of running another picture.

 She is talking, ladies and gentlemen, referring to the Rooney rule.